 Created by Global KnowledgeExplore the course

 Pluralsight’s Scrum training course is a great starting point if you want to learn what Scrum is and why it’s effective in the product development field.
 It first discusses Agility through the Agile Manifesto and explains how it brought about the Scrum framework.
-This course then dives into the Scrum implementation, while teaching how learners can use the different Scum values to their advantage.
+This course then dives into the Scrum implementation, while teaching how learners can use the different Scum values and kanban systems to their advantage.
 By the end of this course, learners will have a firm foundation of the Scrum elements and a better appreciation of the Scrum methodology.
 This course takes 47 minutes to complete and presents lessons in a video learning format.

 Cost: Free for the first 10 days